 We are serious mint chocolate chip lovers in this house.
 So much so that my children are known to request this Mint Chocolate Chip Cake on their birthdays.

-Today though, we are all about the brownies.
+Today though, I am all about the brownies.
 Whether you’re looking for a St. Patrick’s Day dessert or just need to satisfy a craving for mint and chocolate, you’ll love these brownies.

 - Buttermilk gives the brownies a super moist, fudgy consistency.
 This homemade buttermilk substitute works beautifully for baking too.